grantcarthew/start-prototype/docs/design/design-records/dr-041-asset-command-reorganization.md

 ## Updates

-- 2025-01-17: Initial version aligned with schema; removed implementation code and detailed migration/deprecation phases; corrected start assets browse to open web browser (not terminal TUI); added URL fallback when browser fails to open; corrected start assets clean to use --force flag instead of --dry-run
+- 2025-01-17: Initial version aligned with schema; removed implementation code; corrected start assets browse to open web browser (not terminal TUI); added URL fallback when browser fails to open; removed 'start assets clean' to prevent accidental deletion of assets used by local configurations